-proposal.
-However, since the site is identified in the Housing Element Land Inventory, the site is subject to the State 'No Net Loss Law' regulations pursuant to Government Code §65863 which requires the Town to analyze the remaining sites identified in the Land Inventory to ensure that the remaining sites have sufficient capacity to accommodate the remaining unmet RHNA for each income level.
-If it is determined that there is not sufficient capacity, the Town is then required to identify and make available additional sites to accommodate the unmet RHNA within 180 days of the project approval.
+housing development to satisfy the Town's RHNA; however, there are currently no affordability restrictions burdening the site that require the developer to provide those units identified in the Housing Element.
+The site was previously owned by Intrawest and was included in the Housing Element Land Inventory because Intrawest had previously identified the site as a potential housing mitigation site that would satisfy some of their future housing mitigation requirements for other resort developments in the LMP and North Village Specific Plan (NVSP) areas.
+Intrawest no longer owns the site and the envisioned Intrawest resort development never materialized, and therefore, any assumed affordable housing development that they were going to build on the site is not enforceable or relevant to the current development proposal.
+In the event that a site is developed at a different income level or density than identified in the Land Inventory, the Town is required to either make findings that the remaining sites have sufficient capacity to accommodate the remaining unmet RHNA for each income level or identify and make available additional sites to accommodate the unmet RHNA within 180 days of the project approval.
 Staff has determined that the remaining sites have sufficient capacity to accommodate the unmet RHNA, and therefore no additional actions are required to maintain compliance with State law (See additional analysis in Key Issue 5, below).
 The project is required to mitigate their housing impact in accordance with the Town's Housing Mitigation Ordinance (MC Chapter 17.136) which allows for a variety of options to satisfy their impact.